zlogic/mendix-docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/parameter.md

 This feature was introduced in Studio Pro 10.17.0.
 {{% /alert %}}

 Determines whether the argument is optional or required.
-When the argument is **optional**, it can be ommitted when calling the microflow/nanoflow.
-In case it is **required**, an argument must be passed.
+When the argument is set to be **Optional**, it can be omitted when calling the microflow/nanoflow.
+When the argument is set to be **Required**, an argument must be passed.

 #### Default Value

+When an argument is set to **optional**, a default value can be set:

+{{< figure src="/attachments/refguide/modeling/application-logic/microflows-and-nanoflows/parameter/argument-option.png" max-width=70% >}}

+{{% alert color="info" %}}
-When an argument is set to **optional**, a default value can be set.
-The default value is used when the argument is omitted, not when the value is empty.
+ The default value is used when the argument is omitted, not when the argument value is `empty`.
+{{% /alert %}}

 ### Name